neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/NodeTypes/NodeTypeDefinition.rst

         A way to override default inline editor loaded for this property.
         Two editors are available out of the box: `ckeditor` (loads CKeditor4) and `ckeditor5` (loads CKeditor5).
         The default editor is configurable in Settings.yaml under the key `Neos.Neos.Ui.frontendConfiguration.defaultInlineEditor`.
-        It is strongly recommended to start using CKeditor5 today, as the CKeditor4 integration will be decrecated and removed in the future versions.
+        It is strongly recommended to start using CKeditor5 today, as the CKeditor4 integration will be deprecated and removed in the future versions.
         Additional custom inline editors are registered via the `inlineEditors` registry.
         See :ref:`ui-extensibility` for the detailed information on the topic.